Nevysha/Cozy-Nest/PATCHNOTE.md

 - [x]  Fix for default "send to" button
 - [x]  Fix image browser search
+- [x]  SFW settings to blur all images in the UI
 - [x]  Fix for troubleshot dialog with Vlad's fork

 ## Minor changes & fixes in 2.1.2